 Symptoms of BPH can include:

-To diagnose BPH we generally use a combination of the following:
+To diagnose BPH we generally use a combination of tests, starting with an office visit and then escalating as your situation warrants.

 Together, these tests can help your urologist determine the cause of your issues and help create a customized treatment plan.